build-and-run/benchmark-network-container/test-protocol.md

 100  9.7G  100  9.7G    0     0  1173M      0  0:00:08  0:00:08 --:--:-- 1180M
 ```

-From the output, we will extract only the average download speed in the column Avergage Dload (1173M)
+From the output, we will extract only the average download speed "**Avergage Dload**" (1173M) in MByte/s

 #### Test SCP